How to Read a Research Table

-Sample table – Table 3: Alcohol and breast cancer risk
+Sample table – Alcohol and breast cancer risk

 The first column (from the left) lists either the name of the study or the name of the first author of the published article.

-The second column describes the participants in each study.
+The second column describes the people in each study.

 Length of follow-up

-Randomized controlled trials and prospective cohort studies follow people forward in time to see who will have the outcome of interest (such as breast cancer or survival).
-For these studies, one column presents the length of follow-up time (that is, how many months or years people were followed in the study).
+Randomized controlled trials and prospective cohort studies follow people forward in time to see who will have the outcome of interest (such as breast cancer).

-Because case-control studies do not follow people forward in time, there are no data on follow-up time for these studies.
+Because case-control studies don’t follow people forward in time, there are no data on follow-up time for these studies.

-Tables that focus on cumulative risk (discussed below) also can show the length of follow-up.
-These tables give the length of time, or age range, used to compute cumulative risk.
-For example, Table 11 shows the cumulative risk of cancer up to age 70 for people with a BRCA1 or BRCA2 gene mutation.
+Tables that focus on cumulative risk may also show the length of follow-up.
+These tables give the length of time, or age range, used to compute cumulative risk (for example, the cumulative risk of breast cancer up to age 70).

 When relative risk is: